Main differences between cable and fiber

 Cable internet is a type of broadband connection that uses copper coaxial cable lines to transmit data through radio frequency signals.
 Cable internet uses the same coaxial cable line that cable TV uses, which is why most cable internet providers offer internet and TV bundle deals.

 Cable internet is a widely available type of internet service.
-It is much more available than fiber internet because the cables are much easier to install.
+Cable internet is much more available than fiber internet because the cables are much easier to install.
 Although cable internet tends not to provide as fast internet as fiber, it is still a superior option compared to DSL or satellite internet.

 Fiber vs. cable speed comparison